 Yes.
-Winstedt students participate in different types school camps based on their year level.
-The camp activities and learning goals are developed by our academic team and are integrated with curriculum themes to deepen students' understanding of concepts and provide opportunities for real-world application.
+Winstedt students participate in different types of School camps based on their year level.
+The camp activities and learning goals are developed by our academic team and integrated with curriculum themes to deepen students’ understanding of concepts and provide opportunities for real-world application.

-Year 4 students participate an all-day, off-site camp in Singapore.
+Year 4 students participate in an all-day, off-site camp in Singapore.

 Year 5 students participate in off-site activities around Singapore with an overnight stay at The Winstedt School campus.